 The best time to go gorilla trekking in Rwanda is during the dry season.
 Not only will the terrain be easier to navigate, but you won’t have to worry about the rain ruining your chances of seeing the gorillas.

 I did the Dian Fossey trek at the beginning of the rainy season, and all the non-avid hikers found it difficult.
-There was lots of mud, steep inclines and swampy parts where everyone almost lost a shoe.
+There was lots of mud, steep inclines and swampy parts where almost everyone lost a shoe.

 What to Wear for Gorilla Trekking in Rwanda